 Council's media/public relations staff may be able to assist the Library in promotional activities and preparation of promotional materials.

-A 'Friends of the Library' group could provide publicity and support for the library.
+A 'Friends of the Library' group can provide advocacy, publicity and support for the library.

 G6.
 INFORMATION AND READERS' ADVISORY SERVICES